gordonbrander/lualit/README.md

 # Lualit

-Lualit is literate lua.
-It lets you write your Lua as a markdown file with a `.lualit` or `.lua.md` extension.
+Lualit is literate programming for Lua.
+It lets you write your Lua code as a markdown file with a `.lualit` or `.lua.md` extension.
 In Lualit, indented text is considered to be Lua code.
 Everything else is treated as a comment.

 Write code for humans first.
 Code is read more often than it is written.
 Lualit encourages self-documenting code through writing comments-first.
 It's text-driven development!